Audiovisual and media policy

 1. The Audiovisual Media Services Directive (AVMSD)

-In order to keep up with developments, in November 2018, Parliament and the Council agreed to the Commission’s proposal to revise the AVMSD.
-Key elements of the amended directive adopted by Parliament and the Council included: (1) changing the limit for commercial communications from 12 minutes per hour to 20% per day between 06.00 and 18.00; (2) protecting minors from content that ‘may impair’ them, with the same regulation applying to traditional broadcasts and on-demand services; (3) extending the provisions on European works to on-demand services providers, which have to ensure that European works make up at least 30% of their catalogues; and (4) bringing video-sharing platforms (VSPs) under the scope of the AVMSD for the purposes of combating hate speech and protecting minors from harmful content.
+In order to keep up with developments, in November 2018, Parliament and the Council agreed on a revision of the AVMSD, based on the Commission’s proposal.
+Key elements of the amended AVMSD adopted by Parliament and the Council included: (1) changing the limit for commercial communications from 12 minutes per hour to 20% per day between 6:00 and 18:00; (2) protecting minors from content that ‘may impair’ them, with the same regulation applying to traditional broadcasts and on-demand services; (3) extending the provisions on European works to on-demand services providers, which have to ensure that European works make up at least 30% of their catalogues; and (4) bringing video-sharing platforms (VSPs) under the scope of the AVMSD for the purposes of combating hate speech and protecting minors from harmful content.

-In order to help the Member States to transpose the revised AVMSD into national law, the Commission adopted two sets of guidelines in 2020: (1) guidelines on VSPs; and (2) guidelines on European works.
+In order to help the Member States to transpose the revised AVMSD into national law, the Commission adopted three sets of guidelines in 2020: (1) guidelines on VSPs; (2) guidelines on European works and (3) guidelines on the scope of Member States’ media literacy reports.
 These guidelines are expected to contribute to the harmonised implementation and enforcement of the directive.
 The deadline for transposing the directive into national law, missed by most Member States, was 19 September 2020.
 Ireland, where the largest number of VSPs are established, was the last country to notify its legislation transposing the directive, in February 2023.
+In October 2025, in its 2026 work programme, the Commission announced the proposal for a modernisation of the AVMSD in the third quarter of the year.

 One of the goals of the AVMSD is to protect minors from inappropriate on-demand content.
 In 2022, a new strategy for a better internet for kids (BIK+) was adopted.
 Among the various initiatives in this area are the Better Internet for Kids programme and the Safer Internet Centres.